 Fight Dog Meat has been helping Quyen for a long time.
 In the new year we look forward to helping her dogs and cats finding new homes abroad when we commence international adoptions for her animals.
 If you would like to help, please click on this link: Donate.

-Video: 46 saved dogs in Quyen’s rescue truck.
-They’re now safe and will live at Quyen’s shelter.
+Video: 46 saved dogs in the rescuer’s truck.
+The dogs will live at her shelter.
 These are the same dogs as the previous two videos, above.